 - Appeal Process

-- The Student submits additional new documentation or an addendum to the HDC.
+- The student submits additional new documentation or an addendum by emailing it to the HAC.

-- HDC will email the student with the final decision.
+- HAC will email the student with the final decision.

 Clearly stated diagnosis